viyadb/website/usage/usage.md

 The following section describes how to configure and run a ViyaDB instance.

+## General

+Interaction with ViyaDB instance is performed using REST API.
+Sometimes, it doesn't look like REST (See [Data Ingestion](#usage-data-ingestion) or [Querying](#usage-querying) sections below), but it can always be thought as a resource you're sending a request to is an action itself.

 ## Configuring DB Instance

 Store descriptor preresents a configuration file of a single ViyaDB instance.
 The format is the following: